Thursday, August 28, 2025

 Have you heard how

-jazz master Lee Morgan
+Lee Morgan could read

-could read his Beloved’s sheet music
+his Beloved’s sheet music

-but couldn’t even read
+but couldn’t read

-her least scarlet longing?
+her most scarlet need?

-There are nights
+There are moments

-a distant horn persuades me
+a distant horn reminds

-Pythagoras only knew music
+only knew music

-as a grammar of sound
+as a grammar of sound,

-but listen—who amongst us hasn’t
+but listen—who amongst us

-needed to wholly number the hoarse notes
+the hoarse notes galloping

-galloping out of a bridled mouth?
+out a bridled mouth?